 Don’t misunderstand, when I look back on that time in my life, it was bad.
 Really, really bad.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 “I won’t say that I have all the answers to my why questions, but I can say that I am comforted in the acceptance of God’s love for me, and knowing that God’s plan for me is way bigger than I could ever understand.”

 Just a little something to ponder …

-Please go on this journey with me and have an open heart to look for what He wants you to see in this process.
-I know it is so hard to see God in the midst of the muck.
+Please go on this journey with me and have an open heart to look for what He wants you to see through my story.
+I know it is so hard to see God in the midst of heartache and struggle.
 I’ve been there.
 You can search and search, and still feel like He left you.

-While feelings really do feel like reality, they are sometimes based in an inaccurate perception.
+While feelings really do FEEL like reality, they are sometimes based on an inaccurate perception.
 Sometimes overcoming starts with the decision to trust that He’s still there.
 If you would like to continue this story, check out Part 2: Trusting God When Life Feels Out of Control.

 ***Disclosure: The links below are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.”
 Your price remains the same whether you use the link or not.
 Yay!
 See my full disclore page for more details.